hampusadamsson/osm/projekt/README.txt

 1- ./rebar eunit -v ==> Runs all Eunit tests.
 2- make test ==> Runs all Eunit tests.

+===== CONFIGURE THE CLIENT =====

+The client comes with a configFile in which you have a number of options to change.

+reconnectMode= [auto / manual] - Set this to auto if you want the client to automaticly try to reconnect to the server if you lose connection
+				 Otherwise reconnect manually with the /connect commando

+delay= [Int] - How long the client should wait between each reconnect attempt

+reconnectAmount= [X] - How many times the client should try to reconnect

+restoreTabs=[auto / manual] - Set this to auto if you want the client to automaticly restore the rooms you were in if a server crash would occure
+			      Othwerwise rejoin the rooms manually

+ipAdress= [ipAdress] - The last ipAdress you connected to.
+If reconnectMode is set to auto, this is the ipAdress the server tries to reconnect to

+userName= [Name] - The username you want displayed

 ===== HELP =====